Skip to content

 From a Farm to a “Farm to Table” Operation

 By the mid-20th century, the family capitalized on their farm’s reputation by opening a restaurant that showcased their turkey production, reflecting an early iteration of the farm-to-table movement.
-Although the Larisons originally operated the working turkey farm on the property, it wasn’t until 1945 that the farm added its restaurant.
+Although the Larisons initially operated the working turkey farm on the property, it wasn’t until 1945 that the farm added its restaurant.

 The restaurant became a cherished gathering place for locals and visitors from around the state.
 The menu was famous for its turkey-focused meals, emphasizing traditional, hearty, homestyle cooking.
 The restaurant became renowned for its comfort food and generous portions, often served family-style.